Selliott456/project-4/README.md

 ### Styling & SASS
-The look and feel of the site was key to a good user experience during early development we set out to develop a style guide in the form of fonts, color schemes, site layout and logos.
+The look and feel of the site was key to a good user experience during early development I set out to develop a style guide in the form of fonts, color schemes, site layout and logos.
 This included developing a visual language that would be consistent across the site - buttons, forms and video windows styled in a clean and easy to use way.
+I designed the logos in line with our chosen color pallete using Canva in order to give our project a degree of brading that made it stand out and memorable to the user.

 Custom variables played a helpful role in keeping the visuals the same, here is an example of the variables being set at the top of the scss document -
 ```scss